my-cloud/ruthenium/CONTRIBUTING.md

 ## Solve an issue
 Scan through our [existing issues](https://github.com/my-cloud/ruthenium/issues) to find one that interests you.
 You can narrow down the search using [labels](https://github.com/my-cloud/ruthenium/labels) as filters.
 You can also take a look at the [open milestones](https://github.com/my-cloud/ruthenium/milestones) to have an idea of the issues priorities.
 To follow the progress of issues, let's take a look the [projects](https://github.com/my-cloud/ruthenium/projects?query=is%3Aopen)

 As a general rule, we don’t assign issues to anyone.
-If you find an issue to work on, you are welcome to open a PR with a fix.
+If you find an issue to work on, you are welcome to open a PR with changes to solve it.

 ### Prerequisites
 * [Go](https://go.dev/dl/) >= 1.17